 2. Ask questions

 Prepare a few strategic questions to ask directly in idea sessions, team meetings or 1:1 meetings.
-You can theme them based on the area of the business you’d like to improve.
-Some suggestions to help you get the ball rolling;
+You can design them based on the areas you’d like to improve.
+Some of our favourite ideas include;

 1. “What are our customers struggling with most right now?”